hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 The Parallel Computing Toolbox has been enabled for all Matlab versions on the KU Leuven Tier-2 clusters.

 The Matlab license of KU Leuven covers all academic users.
-If you would like to use Matlab, but you are not yet member of our `lli_matlab` group, you can request access via the VSC account page (Use the 'New/Join Group' button.
+If you would like to use Matlab, but you are not yet member of our `lli_matlab` group, you can request access via the VSC account page (Use the 'New/Join Group' button).

 Configuring Matlab for parallel computing
 +++++++++++++++++++++++++++++++++++++++++